T. S. Stribling: Reception

 J. Donald Adams of the New York Times identified Stribling's strengths and weaknesses as a novelist, while surveying his ambitious Vaiden trilogy.
 He said that Stribling had "imaginative vigor" and "a distinct narrative sense, a facility in that oldest of story-teller's arts, the awakening of his reader's curiosity as to what will happen next.
 He has, too, the gift of convincing dialogue."
 But, Adams said that Stribling lacks feeling for words and his work is unsatisfying in terms of the characters he creates, their experiences do not illuminate life.
-He also criticizes the writer for relying on coincidence, and falling into melodrama.
+He also criticizes the writer for relying on coincidence and melodrama.

-In this period of the late 1920s and 1930s, Stribling was among the most popular writers, and also received critical praise.
+During this period of the late 1920s and 1930s, Stribling was a popular writer and also received critical praise.
 As noted, The Store won the Pulitzer Prize for the Novel in 1933.
-In addition, both the second and third novels of the trilogy were chosen as selections by the Literary Guild, which published their own editions to highlight the honor.
+In addition, both the second and third novels of the trilogy were chosen as selections by the Literary Guild, which published their own editions.

 Other novels

-Stribling's last two novels are set in the major cities of New York City and Washington, D.C.
+Stribling's last two novels are set in the major cities of Washington, D.C., and New York.
 The Sound Wagon (1935), a political novel set in both cities, explores America's political system and ideals.
 Like the Vaiden Trilogy, this is a satire.
-The main character is a young lawyer named Henry Caridius who goes to Washington, D.C. in hopes of making great changes; he fails there.
+The main character is a young lawyer named Henry Caridius who goes to Washington, D.C., in hopes of making great changes; he fails there.
 The novel has strong similarities to the plot of Birthright.

 These Bars of Flesh (1938), Stribling's last book, is set in New York City.
 This novel may have been a response to Stribling's having taught English at Columbia University in 1935.
 The novel is set in a NYC university, where Andrew Barnett from Georgia hopes to attain his degree.
-Stribling takes a satirical look at campus politics, professor tenure and education, and the extent of the students' lack of awareness.
+Stribling satirizes campus politics, professor tenure and education, and the extent of the students' lack of awareness.

 After this last novel, Stribling continued to write mystery short stories that were published in various magazines.
 These were eventually collected and published posthumously as The Best of Dr. Poggioli, 1934-1940 (1975).

 Adaptations

-Stribling's work has been adapted for both film and plays:
+Stribling's work has been adapted for both movies and plays: